 Just How Important Are Heat Sinks?

 It’s a hot summer day in smoggy Brooklyn… Your fan is in an awkward spot in your overcrowded apartment and you can’t shake the heat.
 If only you could restructure your apartment’s layout so that the fan is blowing air in your direction to cool you down.
 The same can be said for your PCB heat sink design if your surface mount technology (SMT) heat sinks are not properly aligned with the airflow or the right shape for transferring heat to the air.
-Unfortunately, your circuit board can’t deal with the extra heat by sweating, so best to avoid burning up your board by selecting the correct SMT heat sink device design.
+Unfortunately, your board can’t deal with the extra heat by sweating, so best to avoid burning up your board by selecting the correct SMT heat sink device design.

 As you know, an SMT heat sink is not affected by the normal soldering and reflow processes used in producing semiconductor circuits, and they are unique because they remove heat through conduction.
 Additionally, the raised up wings of the SMT heat sink create more surface area to help with the power dissipation with the heat into the air.